learn-co-curriculum/hs-strings-mini-lab/README.md

   type: lab
 ---

-## String Methods Interactive Practive
+## String Methods Interactive Practice
 ???
+# String Practice
 ### Part 1 - Testing string methods: What will each of these lines of code return?

 ?: puts "i am super excited about coding!".upcase